karmab/openshaft/OPENSHIFT.md

 Sample deployment configs can be found in the [openshift directory](https://github.com/karmab/openshaft/tree/master/openshift)

+You should deploy in the following order :

+- mysql and rabbit
+- keystone
+- then the other services

 Note that all the commands are associated to a previously created project called *openshaft*

 ## IMAGES